jimegon/jimegon.github.io/_enre/2020-02-24-corporations-climate.md

 **<span class="bold-podcast">Summary from website:</span>**
 One letter to executives around the world has prioritized climate change on corporate agendas.
 But will this make a difference without government regulation?

 This podcast is for NYT subscribers.
-If you are an MU student, look at the syllabus and sign up for the NYT subscription with your MU email (it is free).
+If you are an MU student, sign up using this link (https://www.nytimes.com/activate-access/edu-access/manhattan-college-bronx-ny) - it is free.
 Log into the NYT on your browser.
 Then open the link below and listen to the podcast.

 **<span class="small-podcast">Link:</span>&nbsp;<span class="links-podcast">[{{ page.paperurl }}]({{ page.paperurl }})</span>**